-We have audited Burlington School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Burlington School District's major federal programs for the year ended June 30, 2022.
-Burlington School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Burlington School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Burlington School District's major federal programs for the year ended June 30, 2023.
+The Burlington School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.